 Cool air of mountain valleys

-It is especially pleasant to visit the Triglav National Park in the summer, when temperatures in other parts of the country reach 30˚C. At the Park, the average temperatures of the warmest month range from 20°C in the valley to 5.6°C in the mountains, and the average temperatures of the coldest month range from 0.7°C to -8.8°C. Average precipitation is over 1500 mm.
-There are from 120 to 146 days with precipitation annually.
+It is especially pleasant to visit the Triglav National Park in the summer, when temperatures in other parts of the country reach 30˚C. At the Park, the average temperatures of the warmest month range from 20°C in the valley to 5.6°C in the mountains.
+Find your place to unwind in the Julian Alps.

 How to reach the Park